ElReyUno/bodies-by-beach-bodies/README.md

     *   Implement mobile-first design with responsive layouts.
     *   Use Tailwind CSS, Styled Components, or CSS modules for styling.
 8.   **Testing:**
-    *   Write unit and integration tests for all core components and functionality using Jest or Vitest.
+    *   Write unit and integration tests for all core components and functionality using Jest.
+To run all unit tests, use the command `npm run test` or `yarn test` or `pnpm test`.
+To run a specific test file use `npm run test:unit` or `yarn test:unit` or `pnpm test:unit`.
     *   Implement end-to-end tests with Cypress.
+To run cypress in interactive mode use `npx cypress open`, or `yarn cypress open`.
+To run cypress tests in headless mode use the command `npm run test:e2e`, or `yarn test:e2e` or `pnpm test:e2e`.
 9.  **Code Management:**
     *   Use Git and GitHub for version control.
     *   Follow best practices for branching and code commits.